-Scholarship Lists: These are ongoing lists of outside scholarships that students are eligible to apply for by grade level. **Note: All District112 students can access these scholarship lists by logging into their isd112 google account.
+Scholarship List: This is an ongoing list of outside scholarships that students are eligible to apply for by grade level. **Note: All District112 students can access the scholarship list by logging into their isd112 google account.
 Access is not provided to accounts outside of the district.

 Here are some college planning resources for students and families brought to you by Minnesota Goes to College: